libavg/libavg/sphinxdoc/gesture.rst

             Causes inertia processing to end immediately.

-    .. autoclass:: HoldRecognizer(node, [delay=HOLD_DELAY, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None, stopHandler=None])
+    .. autoclass:: HoldRecognizer(node, [delay=HOLD_DELAY, maxDist=MAX_TAP_DIST, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None, stopHandler=None])

         A :py:class:`HoldRecognizer` detects if a touch is held for a certain amount of time.
 Holds are continuous events: the :py:meth:`stopHandler` is called when the contact up event arrives.

-        :param delay:
+        :param delay: The amount of time that has to pass before the hold is recognized.

-            The amount of time that has to pass before the hold is recognized.
+        :param maxDist: The maximum distance the contact may move in millimeters.

     .. autoclass:: Recognizer(node, isContinuous, maxContacts, initialEvent[, possibleHandler=None, failHandler=None, detectedHandler=None, endHandler=None])